Sustainability and Biodiversity

 - We are very excited to have been twice highly commended in the Virgin Holidays Responsible Travel Awards- an international award.
 There were 2000 global nominations!

 - We are very proud to have won GOLD in sustainability in the Enjoy Staffs Awards 2018 and silver in sustainability in 2019.

 Here at Beechenhill we try to live as sustainably as we can.
 We have won national and international awards and most recently we won Gold in Sustainability in the 2018 Enjoy Staffs Awards and Silver in Sustainability in 2019.
 We do lots to look after our environment and lower our impact.
 Some of the things we are doing:

 - In 2018 we carried out an audit on what we use and how would could change.

 - Provide reusable plastic containers instead of single use plastic bags for food orders.

 - Reusable cotton bread bag.

-- Loose tea leaves and infuser teapot instead of teabags containing plastic.
+- Plastic free tea bags instead of teabags containing plastic.